CoffeAndCode9211/SpringBasic/README.md

 Project Info:

 /lib : contains all Spring 5 dependent Jars.
 When running project in Eclipse add lib from this lib in Classpath.

+Read more in Detail on my site : https://mytwocents.tech/tag/spring/